hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 ## Attributes Reference

-In addition to the Arguments listed above - the following Attributes are exported:
+The following attributes are exported:

 * `id` - The ID of the Network Connection Monitor.